Alison and Vince, Annie and Dave, Karin and Olaf… and to that list of trailblazing female / male electronic duos can be added Marina and Eddie.

 Referencing ‘Lyssnade På Min Radio’ from the 2013 PAGE album ‘Hemma’, “They don’t play good songs on the radio anymore…”, do we need radio anymore or are streaming playlists the way to go?

 Well, I Iike radio, just not the music that the huge stations play.
 Radio is good, because many people are hearing the same thing at the same time and that’s nice.
 There is always the joy in knowing that it’s not just you hearing this right now.
 But, maybe I’m old-fashioned and people today don’t think that way anymore.
 Everybody is an individualist, or like to think they are.
 Because what they have on their playlist is just what everybody else have on theirs, it’s just that they don’t hear it at the same time.
 Maybe I’m exaggerating here I don’t know, but that’s the way I feel that it is.

 ELECTRICITYCLUB.CO.UK gives its grateful thanks to Eddie Bengtsson

 ‘Start’ is released by Energy Rekords as a limited edition CD, available direct from https://hotstuff.se/cdm-page-start-ep-digipack-limited-edition-300-copies/68573

 PAGE, RATIONAL YOUTH + PSYCHE will play ‘Non Stop Electronic Cabaret’ on Saturday 29th September 2018 at The Islington in London.
-Presented by Cold War Night Life, there will also be a short DJ set from The Electricity Club – tickets available from https://billetto.co.uk/e/non-stop-electronic-cabaret-with-rational-youth-page-and-psyche-tickets-300983
+Presented by Cold War Night Life – tickets available from https://billetto.co.uk/e/non-stop-electronic-cabaret-with-rational-youth-page-and-psyche-tickets-300983

 Text and Interview by Chi Ming Lai